 It's = it is (contraction).
 Its = possessive form.

-In addition, the abbreviation "i.e." means "that is" while "e.g." means "for example."
-You would not imagine how often these errors occur.
+The abbreviation "i.e." means "that is" while "e.g." means "for example."
 Also, do not end sentences with a preposition.
-WRONG: It does not matter which political party they belong \underline{to} .
-CORRECT: It makes no difference \underline{to} which political party they belong.
+WRONG: It does not matter which political party they belong to.
+CORRECT: It makes no difference to which political party they belong.
+You would not imagine how often these errors occur!